 General Pros: There are some diets that have shown positive outcomes for certain clients.
 If you have a food allergy or sensitivity you may find relief with some of the options out there.
 For some, a short term, strict diet can help reset the mind, but there are less intense ways to get this same result.
 These less intense ways can also offer a lifestyle solution.

-General Cons: Most diets are quick fixes, not sustainable over the long term.
+General Cons: Most diets are not sustainable over the long term.
 Most will deliver results in the short term because of their incredible restrictions, however, when the diet/challenge/cleanse is over the weight returns.
 This leads to yo-yo dieting and a lot of frustration.
+While most diets reset your system, you have to learn how to sustain some of the principles learned while on the diet, so the yo-yo does not occur.

 General Bottom Line: Whole foods, reducing added sugars, and incorporating, as many fruits and veggies as you can is always a good move.
 Severely restricting caloric intake, having a long list of rules related to food, or cutting out an entire food group (ahem… carbs!) may make for some short term gains but is very likely to fail you in the long run (and leave you hangry).